 High School Counselors and College AdvisorsHigh school counselors and college advisors can use these resources to guide students through the application process.

-Students who hold or intend to seek an F-1 Student or J-1 Exchange Visitor visa to study in the United States must complete the Certification of Finances, including providing bank statements that demonstrate sufficient funds to cover these expenses.
+Students who hold or intend to seek an F-1 Student or J-1 Exchange Visitor visa to study in the United States must provide bank statements that demonstrate sufficient funds to cover these expenses.

 The University of Maryland is a proud member of The Coalition for Access, Affordability, and Success, along with more than 90 public and private colleges.
 UMD will use the application provided by the Coalition beginning in mid-August 2017.
 The Coalition has developed a free platform of online tools to streamline the experience for students who wish to pursue higher education.
-Watch a brief video about The Coalition here, and visit our Coalition FAQ page for more information.
+Review the Coalition’s Counselor Manual for step–by–step instructions for every counselor interaction with Coalition Platform technology.
+For more information, watch a brief video about The Coalition here, and visit our Coalition FAQ page to understand UMD’s participation.

 We will waive the application fee for high school seniors who are National Merit, National Achievement or National Hispanic finalists or semifinalists.
 We also honor fee waivers granted by College Board, the American College Testing (ACT) program and the National Association for College Admission Counseling (NACAC).
 A copy of the fee waiver including student name, birthdate and Social Security number should be submitted to admissions office.
 The processing and review of each student’s application will continue without receipt of payment.